tonywuhoo/tonywuhoo-personal/public/pages/overview.md

 ## Summary

-I'm a Software Engineering student at Hunter College with hands-on experience in platform engineering @BGC Partners, infrastructure automation @Cantor Fitzgerald, and full-stack development.
-I've deployed scalable systems in production environments, optimized processes for trading applications, and contributed to backend and frontend architecture across various projects.
-Proficient in Python, JavaScript, React, Docker, and Kubernetes, I’m driven by a passion for building efficient, high-performing software solutions.
-I’m committed to growing professionally and solving complex problems in dynamic environments.
-I’m always eager to connect and collaborate—feel free to reach out!
+Hello!
+My name is Tony, I'm a Computer Science and Mathematics student at Hunter College with experience in software engineering at BGC Partners and Cantor Fitzgerald, as well as full-stack development.
+I've deployed scalable systems, optimized trading application processes, and worked on backend and frontend architecture.
+Proficient in Python, JavaScript, React, Docker, and Kubernetes, I'm passionate about building efficient software solutions and solving complex problems.
+Always eager to collaborate—feel free to reach out!
 # 👨‍💻 Experience

-**Platform Engineer Part-Time** @ [BGC Group](https://www.bgcg.com/) _(September 2024 - Present)_
+**Software Engineer** @ [BGC Group](https://www.bgcg.com/) _(September 2024 - Present)_

-- Deployed Grafana stack using Kubernetes to ensure scalability and high availability, reducing monitoring downtime by 25% and visualizing key metrics like server health and resource utilization.
+- Deployed a scalable Grafana stack using Kubernetes, reducing monitoring setup time by 50% and enabling real-time visibility into application and service health along with resource utilization for mission-critical trading systems.
 - Containerized Trading Exchange applications, optimizing deployment cycles and ensuring consistent environments for equities trading.
 - Collaborated with the quantitative team to develop an in-place upgrade process for multiple Linux distributions, ensuring zero downtime and maintaining production capabilities across critical trading systems.
 - _**Technologies used:**_ Python, Grafana, Docker, Kubernetes, Ansible, SQL, HP OBM, RestAPI

-**Platform Engineer Part-Time** @ [Cantor Fitzgerald](https://www.cantor.com/) _(June 2024 - September 2024)_
+**Software Engineer Intern** @ [Cantor Fitzgerald](https://www.cantor.com/) _(June 2024 - September 2024)_

 -  Developed and deployed Ansible Tower environments, streamlining task automation across multiple platforms.
-- Led automation of server provisioning, resource allocation, and backups, resolving time inefficiencies.
+-  Led the development of a Python-based automation tool to streamline server provisioning and configuration, reducing setup time by 40% and improving operational efficiency.
-- Built a Python-based HTTP server to transfer packages between workstations and VMs, optimizing file transfers.
+-  Optimized order matching engine by capping CPU/memory using cgroups and systemd, eliminating jitter and ensuring stable performance during peak trading hours.
 - _**Technologies used:**_ Python, Kubernetes, Docker, Ansible, Prometheus, SQL, RestAPI

 **Database Engineer Intern** @ [New York Technology Office](https://its.ny.gov/) _(June 2023 - September 2023)_